-The mission of the Branford Compassion Club is to provide for the feeding, shelter and care of homeless, abandoned and feral cats; to educate the public about the importance of spay/neuter population control, responsible pet ownership and kindness to animals; and to establish an ongoing community network to achieve these goals.
+We continue to provide for the feeding, shelter and care of homeless, abandoned and feral cats; to educate the public about the importance of spay/neuter population control, responsible pet ownership and kindness to animals; and to establish an ongoing community network to achieve these goals.

-It is important for people to know that we receive no municipal funding from any town and many state programs have been eliminated.
+This increase in intakes has brought financial challenges and our adoption fees do not even begin to cover the cost of the care we provide.
+We receive no municipal funding from any town and many state programs have been eliminated.
 Our operating costs in all areas— shelter maintenance, supplies, and veterinary care – continue to increase.
 With the exception of one paid shelter manager, our shelter is run entirely by dedicated volunteers!
 We are a non-profit, no-kill, volunteer-driven program.

-Thank you in advance for your support, generosity and compassion!
+Thank you in advance for your support, generosity, and compassion!

 If you have given to us recently, please accept our heartfelt appreciation!